- About Winston-Salem

 Today our performance venues and entertaining festivals are just as varied as our history is long.
 At the heart of it all is a vibrant, walkable downtown, home to more than 100 locally-owned restaurants, craft breweries, nightlife options, and performance venues from small and intimate, to grand and rambunctious.
 So whether you're looking to relax to a jazz quartet on a random weeknight, or swing into the weekend with nationally-acclaimed artists at downtown's RamKat music venue, you're sure to find your perfect tune in Winston-Salem.

-Only minutes from Old Salem, music lovers flock to the recently opened RamKat, located in the Downtown Arts District inside the former Ziggy’s.
+Only minutes from Old Salem, music lovers flock to The RamKat, located in the Downtown Arts District inside the former Ziggy's.
 One of the first major concert venues in the state, Ziggy's helped launch the careers of musical greats including the Dave Matthews Band and Hootie and the Blowfish.
 Today, RamKat presents a weekly mix of genres from bluegrass and pop, to jazz and hip-hop.
 Start your night with craft beer at Wise Man Brewing, located on the very same parking lot as RamKat.
 Or enjoy a craft cocktail at Gas Hill Drinking Room, which sits atop RamKat.

 For a schedule of upcoming shows featuring legends and legends-in-the-making at RamKat, click here.